Zeutschler/cubedpandas/readme.md

 [GitHub](https://github.com/Zeutschler/cubedpandas) and [PyPi](https://pypi.org/project/cubedpandas/).

-If you have fallen in love with CubedPandas or find it otherwise valuable, please **consider to become CubedPandas sponsor** on [GitHub Sponsors](https://github.com/sponsors/Zeutschler) to support the further development of CubedPandas.
+If you have fallen in love with CubedPandas or find it otherwise valuable, please **consider to become a CubedPandas sponsor** on [GitHub Sponsors](https://github.com/sponsors/Zeutschler) to support the further development of CubedPandas.